We may get a small commission if you buy something through a link in our posts.

 2. Unlimited Design Options

-As mentioned, Thrive Leads uses the same drag-and-drop editor as the one used in Thrive Architect.
+As mentioned, Thrive Leads uses the same drag-and-drop editor like the one used in Thrive Architect.

-This is good news for those with limited design skills (like so many of us, right?) because it allows you to create awesome looking opt-in forms without too much effort.
+This is good news for those with limited design skills (like so many of us, right?) because it allows you to create great-looking opt-in forms without too much effort.

 It’s an incredibly powerful WYSIWYG editor that essentially gives you unlimited options to design your opt-in forms exactly the way you want them to be.
 Five minutes is literally all you need to get your first email popup designed and ready to go.